Advertiser disclosure

 Don’t miss: Do colleges use weighted or unweighted GPA?

-What GPA do you need for an athletic scholarship?
+What GPA do you need for a full athletic scholarship?

 One of the most well-known types of full scholarship is the athletic scholarship.
 Many Division 1 and Division 2 colleges provide full scholarships that are primarily based on your talents in a particular sport.